chfour/nixos/README.md

 ### `foxbox`

-this is my laptop. only configuration so far
+this is my laptop

-it's a thinkpad E14 gen 2 so i have the corresponding nixos-hardware module included there too
+it's a thinkpad E14 gen 2 so the corresponding nixos-hardware module is included

 it runs the latest kernel